MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

 ## Install a bot as an app in Microsoft Teams

-When you publish a bot, you make it available for people in your organization to install it into their team.
+After you published a bot, you and people in your organization can install to chat with it in Microsoft Teams.
 Whenever you make updates to your bot and publish it, those updates will be reflected in everyone's copy of the bot.

-You can then add the bot to your own version of Microsoft Teams directly from the Power Virtual Agents app, or you can get a link to share with other team members so they can add it to their Microsoft Teams apps.
+You can add the bot to your own version of Microsoft Teams directly from the Power Virtual Agents app, or you can get a link to share with other team members so they can add it to chat with it in Microsoft Teams.

 >[!IMPORTANT]
 >New content in a freshly published bot won't appear in conversations that are currently ongoing.
 After 30 minutes of idle time, the bot will be updated.